 Places to Visit in Wayanad

-Based on my own recent trip, this Wayanad blog lists top things one can do in Wayanad and help you chalk out a plan.
+Based on my own recent trip, this Wayanad travel blog lists top things to do in Wayanad and help you chalk out a plan.
 I have also included other necessary travel information that you will need to plan your trip.
 This includes places to visit in wayanad, how to travel in and around using public bus and the best best time to visit wayanad.

 Though Wayanad sees a decent tourist count, it could still be considered an off-the-beaten track destination in Kerala.
 I actually feel bad writing this Wayanad Travel Guide almost sure that it will result in an increased interest from tourists.

 There are a range of activities in Wayanad that one can do – jungle safari, trekking, camping and so on.
 There are plenty of natural attractions in Wayanad that tourists can visit including, lakes, mountains and waterfalls.
 In this Wayanad travel blog post I have compiled a list of best places to see in Wayanad.

 1) Wayanad Travel Basics

 The very first thing you need know before you travel to Wayanad is that it is not a city or a town but a district in northern Kerala.

 How does it really matter?
 Well, for starter you need to find a town that you’d be catching your bus to?
 Really, what would you say when you buy the ticket from the conductor?
 Or what would you type as a destination in that autocomplete text box on the online KSRTC/ Red bus ticket portal?

 Wayanad lies in the southern end of the Deccan plateau and is largely a forest area.
 When you head to Wayanad you’ll be going to either of the three major towns – Sulthan Bathery, Mananthavady and Kalpetta (capital of Wayanad).
 If you are in Wayanad only for the weekend you can’t possibly see everything, so choose what do you really want do or see and the select a base town around those sites.
 Makes sense?